paulsimmonds/StackOverflowUsers/README.md

 ### Screen Specifications:

-1.  **Main Screen**: Displays a list of up to 20 users, sorted by reputation descending.
+1.  **Main Screen**: Displays a list of up to 20 users, sorted alphabetically by name ascending.
 Includes a manual search field to filter users by name via the external API, and a clear button to reset the results.
 2.  **Detail Screen**: Accessed by tapping a user.
 Displays the user's Avatar, Name, Reputation, Top Tags, Badges (Gold/Silver/Bronze), Location, and Creation Date.

 ## Core Principles